mikrono/tModLoaderWiki_kr_ko/Basic-Tile.md

 By default, tile styles are oriented vertically on the spritesheet:
 ![](https://i.imgur.com/nx4asBg.png)

-If may be more convenient to place them horizontally.
+It may be more convenient to place them horizontally.
 To do this:
 `TileObjectData.newTile.StyleHorizontal = true;`
 ![](https://i.imgur.com/MzfnM3l.png)